dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 B/T out of reset with Count = 0
 false.
 ```

+### Weirdness: Using a failure-driven loop in the "upper" predicate

 This one just backtracks over the goal called by `reset/3`.
 Here,
 we still emerge only once from a `reset/3` - it's just that backtracking into